Same Words, Different Meanings

 1. The Verb ‘coger’

 This one definitely takes the cake.
 In Spain it means ‘to take’ and we use it for everything just like in English.
-However, in most of Latino American countries it means ‘to have sex’.
-Imagine how we are seen by them in a first instance.
+However, in most of Latin American countries it means ‘to have sex’.
+Imagine how confusing is to realise that we use it all the time.

 Real example (it has happened to me):